 KRHC started working in a rent-free building, located in a busy market place at Kakina Bazaar.
 The building was owned by a former Chairman of Kakina Union Council, Mr Kahbir Uddin, (popularly known as Khabir Chairman) who, until his death in 2008, remained a dedicated Volunteer of CEI.
 The original arrangement remained operational for an extra five years after his death.

 However, with support from CEI and a grant from the Charles Hayward Foundation, a building was constructed on a plot of landowned by KRHC.
 So, it was possible for the Clinic to move to this newly constructed building in November, 2013.
 Originally, there was some apprehension whether it was going to be the right move, especially as the new building's location was somewhat remote; fortunately, the concerns were unfounded.
 Indeed, the Clinic at the new building has turned out to be popular with the patients, in particular, the female patients have found it an attractive location, being more discrete than the busy bazaar.

 It may be mentioned that KRHC was established mainly to compensate for the deficiency of health facilities in the locality.
 In Lalmonirhat district (where the KRCH is located), medical expenditures incurred by the Government are negligible.
 Indeed, there are hardly any qualified medical doctors working in the villages.

-Thus, KRHC has been helping especially the poor patients of the locality with regular day-time surgeries, besides it has also been running regular Health camps at various key locations.
-Moreover, a number of specific health programmes including the following have been implemented.
+Thus, KRHC has been helping especially the poor patients of the locality with regular day-time surgeries, and it has also been running regular health camps at various key locations.
+Moreover, a number of specific health programmes including the following have been implemented:

 4. Eye diseases